 It’s an old joke, but it rings true for many.
-The lure of owning another new guitar (#newguitarday) often leads to creative justifications being made for guitars we think we need, when in reality they’re probably of a far more indulgent nature.
+The lure of buying another new guitar (#newguitarday) often leads to creative justifications being made for guitars we think we need when in reality they’re probably of a far more indulgent nature.

-For the record, as of the time of writing, I currently own a couple of steel string acoustics, two classical guitars, a bass and two electrics.
-Seven guitars all up, which is less than many people I know.
+For the record, as of the time of writing, I currently own a couple of steel-string acoustics, two classical guitars, a bass, and two electrics.
+Seven guitars in total, which is less than many people I know.

 But, if you had asked me that same question two months ago, that number would have been 13.
 But, I recently offloaded six guitars, and a couple of amps, along with some recording equipment that was mostly just gathering dust.

 “ I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times”

 The limitations of owning multiple guitars

 Bruce Lee didn’t play guitar.
 And, while the quote above from a martial arts perspective, relates more to the application than equipment, the fact is having too many guitars, like too many kicks in your arsenal, can be a problem.

 Like the golfer who’s always changing his clubs, yet has a poor swing you never really feel as comfortable as you might otherwise on one guitar that you are accustomed to playing all the time.
 There are always going to be differences between guitars and subsequently small adjustments that need to be made.
 These differences include: